Economy of the Han dynasty

 In the early Han period, rural peasant farmers were largely self-sufficient, but they began to rely heavily upon commercial exchanges with the wealthy landowners of large agricultural estates.
 Many peasants subsequently fell into debt and were forced to become either hired laborers or rent-paying tenants of the land-owning classes.
 The Han government continually strove to provide economic aid to poor farmers, who had to compete with powerful and influential nobles, landowners, and merchants.
 The government tried to limit the power of these wealthy groups through heavy taxation and bureaucratic regulation.
-Emperor Wu's (r.
-141–87 BC) government even nationalized the iron and salt industries; however, these government monopolies were abolished during Eastern Han.
+Emperor Wu's government even nationalized the iron and salt industries; however, these government monopolies were abolished during Eastern Han.
 Increasing government intervention in the private economy during the late 2nd century BC severely weakened the commercial merchant class.
 This allowed wealthy landowners to increase their power and to ensure the continuation of an agrarian-dominated economy.
 The wealthy landlords eventually dominated commercial activities as well, maintaining control over the rural peasants—upon whom the government relied for tax revenues, military manpower, and public works labor.
 By the 180s AD, economic and political crises had caused the Han government to become heavily decentralized, while the great landowners became increasingly independent and powerful in their communities.